spiritedlemon/OOP-GroupAssignment/oop/README.md

 Link to Repo: https://github.com/spiritedlemon/OOP-GroupAssignment/tree/master/oop

-We are creating a 2D adventure game using Unity (version 5.2.2f1).
+We have created a 2D adventure game using Unity (version 5.2.2f1).